Emotionally intelligent people have higher potential to be successful than those who aren’t.

 Social competence can be defined as your aptitude in understanding and interpreting the feelings, behaviour and motives of other people.
 It also includes the ways in which you manage and improve the quality of your relationships.

 Personal competence involves emotional self-awareness and management of your own behaviour and actions.
 Keeping this in mind, we will now lay out how cultivating emotional intelligence is key to successful living.

-According to the prestigious Center for Creative Leadership (CCL), there are three primary reasons behind management derailment – and they are all associated with emotional competence!
+There are three primary reasons behind management derailment – and they are all associated with emotional competence!
 Poor teamwork skills, difficulty in coping with change and problems in interpersonal relations are the main pathways to failure in the executive world.